 The History of Lockets: Origins & Symbolism

-However, lockets did not have any sentimental value as such during that period.
-They were mostly worn to conceal holy relics (such as bone fragments or hair from a martyred saint), which were believed to ward off evil spirits, heal the sick, and perform miracles.
-They were also used to carry a small fabric square soaked in perfume, so that the fragrance masks the stench that was quite typical in the densely populated areas of that time.
-People also held healing herbs or, on some occasions, poison in their lockets.
-They were typically made of precious metals and adorned with gemstones, making them exclusive to the upper class.
+The history of lockets goes back to the beginning of the 16th century, when they were a discreet way to keep items of personal significance close.
+They would conceal holy relics, such as bone fragments or hair from a martyred saint, as people believed they ward off evil spirits, heal the sick, and perform miracles.
+Lockets were also used to carry a small fabric soaked in perfume to mask the stench common in densely populated areas of that time.
+Some people held healing herbs or, on occasion, poison in their lockets.
+Typically made of precious metals and adorned with gemstones, lockets were exclusive to the upper class.

 - birthday gifts